 Now, whatever else I may be, I've always at least been logical.
 I don't accept stuff on faith.
-I don't believe anything I haven't seen with my own eyesand even the things I have seen that seem to stretch credulity, I can usually figure out some reasonable set of circumstances that explains them...but this!
+I don't believe anything I haven't seen with my own eyesand even the things I have seen that seem to stretch credulity, I can usually figure out some set of circumstances that explains them...but this!
 Not only was it incredible, it was unexplainable.
 And yet I saw it.
 We were luminous.
 Deep down inside that utterly dark, burnt-out old stump of a redwood tree, Ginny and I generated our own light, and it grew stronger, brighter.
 We were angels or fairies or lightning bugs or ghosts.

 She couldn't believe it or explain it either, but we both saw what we saw, and in exactly the same way.
 We couldn't have made it up if we had tried.
 Our hands danced together.
 Her small pale glowing greenish-white hand knew when to move away and when to move closer to my glowing greenish-white hand like our hands were puppets.
 We put on a whole Punch and Judy show with our glowing hands.
 Our fingers left phosphorescent vapor trails, like the insects had left in the air.

 After we had somehow finally managed to extricate our immortal souls from the cavern under that huge redwood stump, we made our way back toward the highway.
 There was no bonfire.
 There were no trolls.
 We could see better than we could see before.
 More stars had come out.
 There was a sliver of moon.
 We found our clothes.
 I started to put on my shirt.
 Ginny wrinkled up her nose.
 I got the key out of my pants' pocket and we gathered our clothes into bundles in our arms.
-We crept through the bushes by the road, peeked out to make sure no cars were coming, then ran lickety-split across the still-warm blacktop and slipped unseen through the door of our cozy cabin.
+We crept through the bushes by the road, peeked out to make sure no cars were coming, then ran lickety-split across the still-warm blacktop (Igor Stravinsky, The Rite of Spring) and slipped unseen through the door of our cozy cabin.

 When we got inside I locked the door and lit the dim lamp next to the bag of groceries on the table beside the bed.
-Ginny dumped her clothes onto a chair against the far wall and did a pirouette over toward the foot of the bed like she was free at last.
+Ginny dumped her clothes onto a chair against the far wall and did a pirouette over toward the bed like she was free at last.
 I put my clothes on top of her clothes.
 We sat on the edge of the soft, springy mattress.
 She reached over toward the bag of groceries.
 I ran the palm of my hand up her stomach and closed my fingers around one of her breasts.
 She stopped reaching for the groceries.
 I leaned over and sucked her tough, perky little nipple into my mouth.

 "Aren't you starving?"
 I heard her ask.